cFischi/cFish/z_git-flo/README.md

      git add . && git commit -n -m "Update from VS Code" && git push --no-verify
      ```
    - Use this when you want to push all your changes to the remote repository

+3. **Check status (Ctrl+Alt+J)**:
+   - This shortcut will show the current Git status of your workspace
+   - It navigates to the workspace folder and runs `git status` through the cursor-status.bat script
+   - Displays formatted information about modified, staged, and untracked files
+   - Shows your current branch name and working directory
+   - Provides clear status information with visual formatting
+   - Use this anytime you need to check which files have been modified or the current state of your repository
+   - The script works from any directory or file in the workspace

 ### Alternative Manual Methods